-In addition, Malaysia's fiscal policy will be made sustainable.
-There will be a much stronger focus on investment led by private sector that will avoid reliance on government funding.
-As stated in the Tenth Malaysia Plan, the government is committed to reduce its fiscal deficit from 7 percent in 2009 to 3 percent in 2015.
+With the tabled reforms, Malaysia's fiscal policy becomes more sustainable.
+There is a clear emphasis on private investment to reduce reliance on the government.
+The Tenth Malaysia Plan is committed to reduce its fiscal deficit from seven per cent in 2009 to three per cent in 2015.